-Albert Recio, M.D., RPT, PTRP
+MD, RPT, PTRP

 Dr. Albert Recio is a physician in the paralysis restoration program at the International Center for Spinal Cord Injury (ICSCI), and the medical director for the aquatics medicine program at Kennedy Krieger Institute.
-He is also a faculty member at Johns Hopkins University School of Medicine.
+He is also an assistant professor of physical medicine and rehabilitation at The Johns Hopkins University School of Medicine.

 Born in the Philippines, Dr. Recio graduated cum laude-first place with his medical degree in 1997 from the Perpetual Help College of Medicine in Biñan, Laguna.
 He undertook his internship training at the Perpetual Help Medical Center from 1997-1998.
 At Jackson Park Hospital in Chicago, Illinois from 2002-2003, Dr. Recio completed his general internship.